lazukr/mcsf3itemcalc/README.md

 ## Requirements

 Since I wanted to put this on a server and not have to worry about it, it was built with [Node.js](https://nodejs.org/en/).
 Refer to the `package.json` for any dependencies.
 If you want to have an offline version, download the folder named `offline`.
 After downloading, run `index.html` on your browser.
-Alternatively, you can got to my [GitHub Pages](https://lazukr.github.io/).
+Alternatively, you can go to my [GitHub Pages](https://lazukr.github.io/).

 ## Usage